A New York Country Bar Turned Into My Favorite Bar in The City

 Wednesday Night Trivia.

-We have the best Trivia night in New York City, hands down.
+The Waylon has the best Trivia night in New York City, hands down.
 Yes, I said it and I meant it.

 Every Wednesday I get to feel incredibly stupid for a few hours while one of the most fun and difficult trivia nights in the city happens.
 Sure you can find a trivia night at almost every bar in New York City.
 I promise there is no host quite as dynamic as Austin.

 Even before he had his long winning streak on Jeapordy! and turned into a minor celebrity he was filling up The Waylon every week with his brutally hard questions.
 I don’t officially play while I’m working, but I am still always tuned into the questions hoping there is a handful that I know.
 And I always feel really smart when I do.
-Even though his questions are terrifyingly hard and he never quite lets up on the hilarious verbal abuse, he has a very regular crowd that keeps coming back for more.

 But seriously, it’s home.

+The Waylon country bar has been with me through almost my entire time in New York City and I don’t ever see it not being a part of my life.
 I’ve had some of the most fun I’ve had anywhere in the world behind those doors.
 It has been the spot of multiple birthday celebrations, reunions with people visiting from out of town, long drunken talks with my best friends, loud sing alongs with the jukebox, and the site of many nights I just needed to sit by myself and drink away a problem or two.

 It’s seen every mood I’ve ever been in — good and bad.
 It’s seen me at my most dressed up and my most hungover, dreading my shift, when I could barely make it out of bed to show up makeup-less and open the doors.
 It is the first place I suggest to meet for drinks and even when I don’t mean to I find myself drawn to it anytime I’m in the neighborhood.

-5 thoughts on “A New York Country Bar Turned Into My Favorite Bar in The City and Here’s Why”
+5 thoughts on “A New York Country Bar Turned Into My Favorite Bar in The City